samir19406/test1/README.md

 ### Database Backups

-- Aurora Serverless v2 provides continuous automated backups with point-in-time recovery (PITR) for up to 35 days.
+- Aurora Serverless v2 provides continuous automated backups with point-in-time recovery (PITR) with a 7-day retention period.
 - Manual snapshots are taken before major releases and retained per the team's retention policy.
 - For cross-region disaster recovery, Aurora Global Database can be enabled to replicate to a secondary region with typical replication lag under 1 second.
 This is optional and should be enabled when business continuity requirements demand it.